On this page

 Implementation of the CCoFTA has more than doubled bilateral trade by removing key bilateral trade barriers and improving market access for both Canadian and Colombian products.
 It has promoted greater certainty in the market through a more stable and open investment environment.
 The Agreement protects international investors through reciprocal commitments and assures access to international arbitration.

 The Joint Commission for the CCoFTA has met 5 times since the Agreement came into force, and has issued seven Decisions, including a Note of Interpretation for the Investment Chapter, Rules of Origin short supply allowances, and a revision to Annex 301 (Specific of Origin).
 The fifth and most recent meeting of the CCoFTA Joint Commission took place virtually on February 23, 2022.

 Canada and Colombia also signed the Agreement Concerning Annual Reports on Human Rights and Free Trade on May 27, 2010.
 This unique agreement requires that Canada and Colombia each produce a report every year on the effect on human rights in both countries of measures taken under the CCoFTA.
 Canada tables its report pursuant to this Agreement annually in May.

 In addition, Canada and Colombia have a Double Taxation Agreement and an Air Transport Agreement.

-Canada and Colombia share almost 50 years of collaborative engagement on international assistance cooperation.
+Canada and Colombia share over 70 years of collaborative engagement on international assistance cooperation.
 Colombia is an upper middle-income country with a vibrant civil society, democratic governance, and a robust private sector.
 Colombia also faces significant poverty, inequality and challenges to peace and stability that the country is working hard to overcome.
 Canada's assistance helps Colombia respond to poverty, inequality and violence, implement the 2016 peace agreement, address the COVID-19 pandemic and its impacts, and support Venezuelan migrants, refugees and host communities.
-Efforts focus on protecting the human rights of communities in need, creating economic opportunities for vulnerable populations, improving security conditions, responding to humanitarian needs, supporting peacebuilding efforts, investing in inclusive education, and supporting effective and equitable access to COVID-19 vaccines, therapeutics and diagnostics.
-Empowering women and girls, and driving development innovation, are front and centre in Canada's international assistance efforts in Colombia.
+Efforts focus on protecting the human rights of communities in need, creating economic opportunities for vulnerable populations, improving security conditions, responding to humanitarian needs, supporting peacebuilding efforts, investing in inclusive education, empowering women and girls, and driving development innovation, are front and centre in Canada's international assistance efforts in Colombia.